Julius and Ethel Rosenberg: Soviet nuclear program

-Senator Daniel Patrick Moynihan, vice-chairman of the Senate Select Committee on Intelligence, investigated how much the Soviet spy ring helped the USSR to build their bomb.
-Moynihan found that in 1945, physicist Hans Bethe estimated that the Soviets would be able to build their own bomb in five years.
-"Thanks to information provided by their agents", Moynihan wrote in his book Secrecy, "they did it in four".
+Senator Daniel Patrick Moynihan, vice-chairman of the Senate Select Committee on Intelligence, investigated how much the Soviet spy ring helped the USSR to build its bomb.
+Moynihan found that in 1945 physicist Hans Bethe estimated that the Soviets would build its bomb within five years.
+Moynihan wrote in his book Secrecy: "Thanks to information provided by their agents, they did it in four."

-Nikita Khrushchev, leader of the Soviet Union from 1953 to 1964, said in his posthumously-published memoir that he "cannot specifically say what kind of help the Rosenbergs provided us" but that he learned from Joseph Stalin and Vyacheslav Molotov that they "had provided very significant help in accelerating the production of our atomic bomb."
+Nikita Khrushchev, leader of the Soviet Union from 1953 to 1964, wrote in his posthumously published memoir that he "cannot specifically say what kind of help the Rosenbergs provided us" but that he learned from Joseph Stalin and Vyacheslav Molotov that they "had provided very significant help in accelerating the production of our atomic bomb."
 Boris V. Brokhovich, the engineer who later became director of Chelyabinsk-40, the plutonium production reactor and extraction facility that the Soviet Union used to create its first bomb material, alleged that Khrushchev was a "silly fool".
 He said the Soviets had developed their own bomb by trial and error.
-"You sat the Rosenbergs in the electric chair for nothing", he said.
-"We got nothing from the Rosenbergs."
+He stated: "You sat the Rosenbergs in the electric chair for nothing.
+We got nothing from the Rosenbergs."
 The notes allegedly typed by Ethel apparently contained little that was directly used in the Soviet atomic bomb project.
-According to Alexander Feklisov, the former Soviet agent who was Julius's contact, the Rosenbergs did not provide the Soviet Union with any useful material about the atomic bomb: "He [Julius] didn't understand anything about the atomic bomb and he couldn't help us."
+According to Julius's contact Feklisov, the Rosenbergs did not provide the Soviet Union with any useful material about the atomic bomb: "He [Julius] didn't understand anything about the atomic bomb and he couldn't help us."

+General Leslie Groves, who developed the American nuclear program as part of the Manhattan Project, said during a United States Atomic Energy Commission hearing on Robert Oppenheimer that he thought that "the data that went out in the case of the Rosenbergs was of minor value", and that he "always felt the effects were greatly exaggerated, that the Russians did not get too much information out of it".
+Groves requested that this "should be kept very quiet" as he still believed the Rosenbergs deserved to die.
+This part of his testimony was redacted from the publicly released 1954 transcript of the Commission's hearing on Oppenheimer and remained classified until 2014.

 Later developments

 1995 Venona decryptions

 The Venona project was a United States counterintelligence program to decrypt messages transmitted by the intelligence agencies of the Soviet Union.
 Initiated when the Soviet Union was an ally of the U.S., the program continued during the Cold War when it was considered an enemy.
+The Venona messages did not feature in the Rosenbergs' trial, which relied instead on testimony from their collaborators, but they heavily informed the U.S. government's overall approach to investigating and prosecuting domestic communists.